harsxv/tinystatus/README.md

 # TinyStatus

 TinyStatus is a simple, customizable status page generator that allows you to monitor the status of various services and display them on a clean, responsive web page.
+[Check out an online demo.](https://status.harry.id)

 ## Features